Did you know that the average person spends close to 18 hours per week listening to music?

 Apps that pay you to play games are another common genre of apps, so it’s no surprise that this is an earning option for Current Rewards.

 However, unlike a lot of platforms that require beating levels or seriously grinding out games to earn points, Current Rewards pays per minute.

 I wouldn’t use this feature if you’re not a fan of mobile gaming, but hey, it’s another nifty way to earn prizes!

 But again, apps like Mistplay and loads of other apps let you earn rewards this way, so it’s not unique for Current Rewards.

 3. Refer Friends

-Most GPT websites have a referal program, so it’s nice to see that the Current App also pays you for refering your friends!
+Most GPT websites have a referral program, so it’s nice to see that the Current App also pays you for referring your friends!